HNK Hajduk Split: Supporters

 Hajduk Split supporters, Torcida, were formed on 28 October 1950 by a group of students in Zagreb, namely Ante Dorić, Ante Ivanišević and Vjenceslav Žuvela, and are the oldest organized supporters group in Europe.
 They took their name from the Brazilian fan group they idolized, which comes from the Portuguese 'torcer' which means 'to cheer on'.
 "Hajduk lives forever" is their slogan.

 Torcida members and other fervent fans gather in the north stand at the Poljud stadium from where they support their club.
 The 'Heart of Hajduk' (Hajdučko srce) is an annual football prize which was established in 1994 and is officially awarded by the Hajduk Split supporters' to the team's best performing player during the season.
 It is awarded during the annual futsal competition Torcida Cup.

 In-between clubs Hajduk developed kinship with SK Slavia Prague.

+In popular culture

+Hajduk Split features as the central theme of the television series Velo Misto (1980) and is one of the only football clubs to have a period drama filmed about its history.

 Rivalries

-Today, Hajduk's biggest rivals are Dinamo Zagreb, as the matches between the two teams are referred to as "Eternal Derby".
-Former major rivalries used to include Serbian clubs Crvena Zvezda and Partizan who along with Hajduk and Dinamo were part of the so-called Yugoslav Big Four, the biggest and most successful clubs in the former Yugoslavia.
+Hajduk's biggest rivals are Dinamo Zagreb, as the matches between the two teams are referred to as the "Eternal Derby".
+Former major rivalries used to include Serbian clubs Crvena Zvezda and Partizan who along with Hajduk Split and Dinamo Zagreb were part of the so-called Yugoslav Big Four.
+The matches againts HNK Rijeka are called The Derby "Adriatic".
+Another match called a derby is against HNK Šibenik, called "The Dalmatian Derby".